Purpose and Progress

 Entrepreneurship is a global phenomenon, with socially and environmentally conscious (a.k.a. impactful) startups launching all around the world.
 These mission-driven for-profit businesses are solving the important problems of the world: poverty, hunger, health, unemployment, sustainability and the environment.

-In 2012 Fledge started filling this gap, raising and investing nearly $2 million in 82 fledgling companies hailing from 22 countries, providing guidance, mentorship and training along with a small amount of cash, creating an investment portfolio whose value is now being harvested, so far on track to prove doing good can not just benefit the world, but also earn a market-rate return for investors.
+In 2012 Fledge started filling this gap.
+We’ve raised over $3 million and invested it into over 100 companies operating in more than 2 dozen countries on four continents.
+We’ve done this iterating our model over dozens of sessions operated around the world, providing guidance, mentorship and training along with a small amount of cash, on track to prove doing good can not just benefit the world, but also earn a market-rate return for investors.

 The Fledge accelerator is based on the best practices of the highly successful TechStars accelerator.
-In short, Fledge receives applications from around the world, accepting just 6-8 into each 10-week session, less than 3% of the applicant pool.
+In short, Fledge receives applications from around the world, accepting just 6-8 into each two month session, less than 2% of the applicant pool.
 Fledge makes a small investment in each fledgling, with the investment uniquely structured as revenue-based equity investment.
 This provides a market-rate return without waiting for or requiring a traditional “exit” by acquirer or IPO.